MarkusGnigler/BitShifter.RecipeApp/README.md

    The most important module is the recipe module.
    It implements all operations with CQRS pattern but not down to the database (e.g. ReadSide=NoSql & WriteSide=Sql).
 Because it is not yet necessary.
 2. IdentityModule<br>
-   In the identity module i implement a functional approach with my custom Result class in PixelDance.Shared.ROP.
+   In the identity module i implement a functional approach with my custom Result class in BitShifter.Shared.ROP.
 It simplifies my error handling with RailwayOrientedProgramming.
 If you question what it is, it's a simple Monad with usefull operations on it and it should eliminate null handling.
 For further reading on the RailwayOrientedProgramming concept, see [Scott Wlaschin](https://fsharpforfunandprofit.com/rop/)

 ## General